Jose Herrera Preview, Player Props: Diamondbacks vs. Orioles

-On Saturday, Jose Herrera (on the back of going 0-for-2) and the Arizona Diamondbacks play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
-First pitch is at 8:10 PM ET.
+Jose Herrera -- 0-for-2 in his most recent game -- will be in action for the Arizona Diamondbacks against the Baltimore Orioles, with Jack Flaherty on the hill, on September 3 at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Dodgers.
+He had a hitless performance in his last game (0-for-2) against the Dodgers.

 Jose Herrera Game Info & Props vs. the Orioles